Actress Yetunde Barnabas drops sizzling photo as she celebrates birthday

 Actress Yetunde Barnabas Gives Glory to God as She Celebrates Birthday With Sizzling Photo

-- The actress who expressed gratitude to enter for her life disclosed that she has been growing and learning everyday
+- The actress who expressed gratitude to God for her life disclosed that she has been growing and learning every day

 - Colleagues of the movie star took to the comment section of her post with congratulatory messages and birthday prayers